launchcodedev/app-config/docs/guide/intro/schema-validation.md

 We provide a couple ways to load configuration without validation.

 1. The CLI has a `--noSchema` option for most subcommands.
-2. The Node.js API has a `loadUnvalidatedConfig` function - `loadConfig` always validates.
+2. The Node.js API has a `loadUnvalidatedConfig` function, `loadConfig` always validates.

-It's worth noting, that JSON Schema can be fairly liberal if you need it to be.
+It's worth noting that JSON Schema can be fairly liberal if you need it to be.
-`{ "type": "object" }` essentially allows any configuration.
+To allow essentially any configuration values, just use `{ "type": "object" }` as the schema.